Remote sensing for sustainable river management: Estimating riverscape vulnerability for Ganga, the world's most densely populated river basin: Discussion

 Ultimately, networks of models may be brought together to enrich landscape digital twins for design, decision making, and monitoring of real world features of landscapes.
 These twins become digital representations of natural and built features in landscapes.
-For river systems, digital twins may consist of riverscapes, the concept that integrates longitudinal characteristics of rivers with their land features \citep{31}.
+For river systems, digital twins may consist of riverscapes, the concept that integrates longitudinal characteristics of rivers with their land features~\citep{31}.
 Indeed, the basis for such twins already exists in regions prone to flooding.
-For instance, Nested AHP was used to predict five categories of flood susceptibility with nine factors based on remote sensing data in addition to soil texture, geomorphology, and geology \citep{4}.
-Furthermore, AHP with nesting of four factors (land use, percent green space, per capita sewer length, and slope) was used to produce a flood vulnerability index in a section of Hanoi, Vietnam \citep{10}, and a flood susceptibility map for all of Hanoi was made with a 9-factor AHP that was ranked by subject matter experts \citep{14}.
-AHP models that include cultural, socioeconomic and environmental criteria provide for wider assessments of the human condition.
-Recently, 20 factors representing these criteria as well as security and service functions were placed in a hierarchical structure and assessed through a survey of subject matter experts to realize a quality of life score \citep{28}.
-Of note, they detected the inverse of our vulnerability scores in that quality of life tended to decrease away from city centers and the services they provide whereas cities consistently were sources of high vulnerability to the river Ganga.
-Thus, the perspective of the modeling scenario must be understood and integrated into the larger decision space of balance between human endeavors and nature.
-A richness of alternative perspectives can drive sustainable development so that factors that improve quality of life can be implemented with policies that recognize and mitigate their accompanying sources of vulnerabilities.
+For instance, Nested AHP was used to predict five categories of flood susceptibility with nine factors based on remote sensing data in addition to soil texture, geomorphology, and geology~\citep{4}.
+Furthermore, AHP with nesting of four factors (land use, percent green space, per capita sewer length, and slope) was used to produce a flood vulnerability index in a section of Hanoi, Vietnam~\citep{10}, and a flood susceptibility map for all of Hanoi was made with a 9-factor AHP that was ranked by subject matter experts~\citep{14}.